SMKreyche/Kreyche-et-al.-2021-Videos/README.md

 # Kreyche-et-al-2012-Videos
-This repository contains the video files for Figure #a and #b of Kreyche et al. (2021).
+This repository contains the video files for Figure 3a, 3b, and 3c of Kreyche et al. (2021).